solomumo/kenya_stocks_clustering/README.md

 # Modelling
 1. Plot mean returns against std dev using a simple scatterplot (use pyplot or seaborn) – include ticker symbols next to the relevant point
 2. Compute the z-scores to remove outliers from data – clustering is sensitive to outliers.
-Outliers have a z-score of -3<z>3.
+Outliers have a z-score of less than -3 or greater than 3.
 3. Create an elbow curve to guide the number of clusters to build.
 Value of K is at the elbow point
 4. Initialize and fit K-Means model to the DF (input) containing mean and std dev of returns
 5. Predict the inputs and plot the clusters (use seaborn here)